 Let us take an example:

 Michael Jordan, a basketball superstar would always wear his shorts under his Chicago Bull shorts, Curtis Martin of the New York would read Psalm 91 before any competition.
 In one of the experiments, people got a lucky golf ball for their golf game.
-And we have also heard competitors crossing fingers while performing or during the game.
-These rituals are nothing but the superstition but they do built people’s confidence.
+And we have also heard competitors crossing their fingers while performing or during the game.
+These rituals are nothing but superstition but they do build people’s confidence.

 Earlier tribes and even people would perform special rituals to receive magical powers for their safety and protection either against vagaries of nature, wild animals, evil spirits or any other enemy.
 People no doubt switch to rituals whenever they had to face situations where either they are unaware of the result or is uncertain about the consequences of certain actions.
 Many of the rituals are also contradictory like crying at the death of someone which is common in many religions but is not liked by Tibetan Buddhists.
 Hindus remove hair while mourning, but Jewish males grow them.
 Though the ritual is almost the same, but the belief is different.

-Other dangerous practices performed are Baby tossing, Impaling, Self -flagellation, fire walking and even to the extreme human and animal sacrifice.
+Other dangerous practices performed are Baby tossing, Impaling, Self -flagellation, fire walking and even to extreme human and animal sacrifice.
 We have given birth to the religions and so the rituals, which have scientific, moral, and spiritual significance for us, but we should practice the same with restrain, that’s benefiting our soul, body, family and our surroundings